 Situated in south-western Zambia, Sioma Ngwezi National Park is strategically positioned on the borders of Zambia with Namibia and Angola.
 While the park now forms part of the national conservation estate of Zambia, it was previously part of the traditional conservation estate of the Barotse Royal Establishment, reflecting the value that traditional African societies place on areas that contain significant wildlife.

 Wedged between the Luiana Partial Reserve in Angola and the Bwabwata National Park in Namibia, the park plays an essential ecological role in wildlife movement along the Kwando and Zambezi rivers despite it not extending all the way to the Zambezi River.
 The park and the surrounding area within the West Zambezi Game Management Area have therefore been earmarked for intensive wildlife recovery.

-As part of their grant to KAZA TFCA, KfW allocated â‚¬3.3 million to Sioma Ngwezi National Park.
-Initial efforts were concentrated on field patrols, the mitigation of human/wildlife conflict, participation in the Community Centred Conservation and Development (CCCD) programme, compilation of work plans and finalisation of the Ngonye Falls development plan.
+As part of their grant to KAZA TFCA, KfW allocated funding to Sioma Ngwezi National Park.
+Initial efforts were concentrated on field patrols, infrastructure development, the mitigation of human–wildlife conflict, participation in the Community-centred Conservation and Development (CCCD) programme, compilation of work plans and the finalisation of the Ngonye Falls development plan.